Colin-b/pyxelrest/README.md

 ### Python process exited before it was possible to create the interface object

-You need to check log files to identify the underlying issue.
+You need to check [log files](#logging-configuration) to identify the underlying issue.

 ### pyxelrest.xlam is not available

 The add-in might be disabled.

-Check `File/Option/addin/Manage: Disabled Items`
+Within Microsoft Excel, go to `File/Option/addin` and check disabled items (`Manage: Disabled Items`)